-Over the past few weeks, I used Move+ to effectively treat a persistent shoulder injury I sustained last year while doing bench presses.
+Over the past few months, I used Move+ Pro to effectively treat a persistent shoulder injury I sustained last year while doing bench presses.

-In this Kineon Move+ review, I’ll explain why the device is more effective than most other red light therapy products on the market, as well as how it can help you treat common joint issues — such as knee or elbow pain and inflammation caused by arthritis (including osteoarthritis and rheumatoid arthritis).
+In this Kineon Move+ Pro review, I’ll explain why the device is more effective than most other red light therapy products on the market, as well as how it can help you treat common joint issues like knee and elbow pain (as well as inflammation caused by arthritis, including osteoarthritis and rheumatoid arthritis).

 Summary